 Coronavirus (COVID-19) Information

-Fullerton College is closely monitoring an outbreak of a respiratory illness caused by a novel coronavirus (COVID-19) that was first detected in Wuhan City, Hubei Province, China.
+Fullerton College is closely monitoring an outbreak of a respiratory illness caused by a novel coronavirus (COVID-19).
 Fullerton College will use this website to communicate developing changes to our college community related to COVID-19.
 Students and employees are encouraged to check back regularly as progress is made to retool most services and instruction into virtual formats.

 Sign up for email updates